JerMattz/Programming-Club-Contest/README.md

 Mark tasks as completed when you finish them to stay organized.
 Regularly delete completed or unnecessary tasks to keep the list fresh and relevant.

+We hope you find this simple to-do list app helpful in managing your tasks efficiently!

+Thank you for using our app!